When it’s my birthday, my vote is for a moist Chocolate Mocha Cake!

 This is the perfect cake for the first-time cake baker.

-Back to the cake…This cake is a super-dark-chocolate-not-too-sweet cake with a hint of coffee flavor.
+This chocolate cake is a super dark chocolate cake with a hint of coffee flavor.
 It is wonderfully delicious!
 It’s my favorite because it is always perfectly moist and never too sweet.
 Don’t worry, the icing provides a perfect contrast to the cake itself.
-The icing completes the picture.
+The icing completes the perfect chocolate cake picture.
 It’s a fluffy, chocolate whipped cream.
 The only secret to success is making sure your icing ingredients are really cold before you start to whip them together.

 Cherie's Chocolate Mocha Cake